chuangcaleb/obsidian-image-optimizer/README.md

 1. Create or open existing Obsidian vault.
 2. Install Obsidian plugin, unofficially, through [BRAT](https://github.com/TfTHacker/obsidian42-brat)
-3. Install an image compression script, somewhere in your vault (see below)
+3. Add a custom image compression script, somewhere in your vault (see below)
 4. Navigate to Image Optimizer plugin settings, and fil in `Absolute path to runtime` and `Absolute path to compression script`

 You now have two methods of optimizing images: